matrup01/bac_modules/README.md

-	file (str) ... takes a csv-file and uses it as a lookuptable for days, heights, locs and filenames of different flights, default - "flights_lookuptable.csv" (see owncloud) ylims (list of int) ... takes a list of int with two entrys and uses them as ylims for the boxplot-graph, default - [-100,300] averaged (bool) ... if True boxplots will be drawn from minutewise averaged data instead of raw data, default - False
+	file (str) ... takes a csv-file and uses it as a lookuptable for days, heights, locs and filenames of different flights, default - "flights_lookuptable.csv" (see owncloud) ylims (list of int) ... takes a list of int with two entrys and uses them as ylims for the boxplot-graph, default - [-100,300] averaged (bool) ... if True boxplots will be drawn from minutewise averaged data instead of raw data, default - False absvals (bool) ... takes a boolean to decide if data should be expressed as absolute values rather than relative to bg, default - False title (bool) ... if True plot will get the title "date flightno y", default - True

 6.4   means(flightlist,y,outputfilename,file)